Hyderabad massacres

 The Hyderabad massacres were the mass killings and massacre of Hyderabadi Muslims that took place following the Indian annexation of Hyderabad (Operation Polo).
 The killings were perpetrated by local Hindu fanatics, often supported by the Indian Army soldiers.
+Wilfred Cantrell Smith, based on leaked contents of a confidential report by Pandit Sunderlal and Qazi Abdulghaffar commissioned by Nehru, estimated that between 50,000 and 200,000 Muslims were killed.

 Violence

 The violence occurred in many rural areas, however, the hardest-hit areas were Osmanabad, Nanded, Gulbarga and Bidar where "the sufferers were Muslims who formed the hopeless minority."

 The crimes that were committed by the local Hindus included the desecration of mosques, mass killings, the seizure of houses and land, looting and burning of Muslim shops, as well as the rape and abduction of Muslim women.

 In addition to mass killings, activists such as Sundarayya claim that Indian soldiers systematically engaged in torture, rape, and looting.

 The Pandit Sunderlal Committee that was commissioned by Jawaharlal Nehru, in his "personal capacity".

 Its report contained analysis of the violence that took place during and after Operation Polo.
 The report, although made in 1948, was kept hidden from public eyes, until it was made available for viewing at the Nehru Memorial Museum and Library.
 It is unconfirmed why the report was hidden, but some say it was to prevent further instances of communal violence by Razakars from happening.
 Vallabhbhai Patel refused to accept this report, and when sent a copy, had said, "There could have been no question of Government of India sending any goodwill mission to India...There is all about the Razakar atrocities on Hindus..."
 The Confidential Notes of the Sunderlal Report, the authors issued an entire section of Razakar atrocities.

 During our tours, we also heard statements of Razakar atrocities...Their atrocities chiefly consisted of levying monthly amounts i.e., Zizya (Jaziya) on every town and village.
 Wherever these amounts were willingly paid there was generally no further trouble.
 But at places they were resisted, loot, rape and murder of innocent Hindus followed.
 If there was no trouble during the loot trouble generally ended, in the removal of looted property, sometimes in motor trucks.
 But wherever there was further resistance, arson, murder, even rape and abduction of women followed.